-By 1000 A.D. the Chaco culture had firmly established a spiritual, political and economic center serving the Four Corners area.
+By 1000 A.D., the Chaco culture had firmly established a spiritual, political, and economic center serving the Four Corners area.
 It is estimated that the region was called home to as many as 5,000 people living in approximately 75 settlements scattered throughout the canyon.

 Archeological evidence suggests that the Ancient Puebloans had been occupying the area as early as 1200 B.C. when they survived as nomadic hunters and gatherers, hunting with wood clubs, hunting sticks, and spears.
-Some three centuries later, they began to make more permanent homes in caves and pit houses where they constructed numerous woven baskets that were covered with mud and baked to make waterproof containers.
+Some three centuries later, they began to make more permanent homes in caves and pit houses where they constructed numerous woven baskets covered with mud and baked to make waterproof containers.
 Archaeologists identify these first people as Basket Makers.

-About 700 A.D. the Ancient Puebloans began cultivating crops, such as corn and squash, and building permanent dwellings.
+About 700 A.D., the Ancient Puebloans began cultivating crops, such as corn and squash, and building permanent dwellings.
 These small, one-storied, masonry structures were the beginning of what would become the great pueblos of the southwest.

 During this time, the Chacoans quarried sandstone blocks and hauled timber from great distances, assembling 15 major complexes that remained the largest buildings in North America until the 19th century.
 Many of these buildings are thought to have been aligned to capture the solar and lunar cycles, which would have required generations of astronomical observations and centuries of skillfully coordinated construction.

-More pueblos, including Chetro Ketl, Una Vida, Penasco Blanco, Hungo Pavi, and Kin Bineola were also started at about this time.
+More pueblos, including Chetro Ketl, Una Vida, Penasco Blanco, Hungo Pavi, and Kin Bineola, were also started at about this time.
 Some large buildings show signs of being planned from the start, in contrast to the usual Ancient Puebloans custom of adding rooms as needed.
 For the next two centuries, more and more of these large pueblos with oversized rooms began to be built throughout the region.
 Eventually, there were an estimated 75 villages in the area, tied together by an extensive system of roads.

-From the 12th to the 13th centuries, many of the pueblos in Chaco Canyon were abandoned when a long cycle of drought began in the San Juan Basin beginning in about 1130.
-The Ancient Puebloans were at their height of civilization when the lack of rainfall led to food storages.
+From the 12th to the 13th centuries, many of the pueblos in Chaco Canyon were abandoned when a long cycle of drought began in the San Juan Basin, beginning in about 1130.
+The Ancient Puebloans were at their height of civilization when the lack of rainfall led to food storage.
 Even though they had designed an extensive system of dams and irrigation methods, the dry climate and overtaxed fields could no longer support the immense population.
 As famine spread throughout the area, the people began to leave, joining other pueblos near the Little Colorado River and the Rio Grande.

-Some archaeologists now believe that other factors, such as religious upheaval, internal political conflicts, and warfare may have also contributed to the abandonment.
+Some archaeologists now believe that other factors, such as religious upheaval, internal political conflicts, and warfare, may have also contributed to the abandonment.
 By the 1300s, all of the villages and pueblos of Chaco Canyon were abandoned.
-As the ancient Indians left, their kivas were ceremonially burned and most of their possessions were left behind.
+As the ancient Indians left, their kivas were ceremonially burned, and most of their possessions were left behind.

-Today, their descendants are members of 20 Indian tribes in New Mexico and Arizona and many maintain their connections with Chaco today.
+Today, their descendants are members of 20 Indian tribes in New Mexico and Arizona, and many maintain their connections with Chaco today.
 These tribes include modern-day Pueblo Indians of New Mexico, the Hopi of Arizona, and the Navajo.

 By the 1600s, the Navajo people primarily occupied the canyon. in 1680, the Pueblo Revolt against the Spanish briefly unified the Pueblo peoples of New Mexico and their neighbors.
 However, the Spanish returned in 1692 and re-conquered the area, which forced many of the Pueblo peoples into exile.
 Many of these people sought refuge with the Navajo people in Chaco Canyon and the surrounding area.
 These people intermarried and exchanged ideas.

-1774 Don Bernardo de Miera y Pacheco, identified the Chaco Canyon area as “Chaca” on a Spanish map and in 1823 Jose Antonio Viscarra, the Spanish Governor of New Mexico, led a military force west of Jemez Pueblo onto Navajo lands.
+1774 Don Bernardo de Miera y Pacheco identified the Chaco Canyon area as “Chaca” on a Spanish map, and in 1823 Jose Antonio Viscarra, the Spanish Governor of New Mexico led a military force west of Jemez Pueblo onto Navajo lands.
 He noted many Chacoan buildings along the route.